Ugenteraan/Masked-AutoEncoder-PyTorch/README.md

 ## Experimental Results

 ### Dataset
 I segregated the dataset from [Kaggle's Doges 77 Breeds](https://www.kaggle.com/datasets/madibokishev/doges-77-breeds) into three parts.
 About 10k images (labelled) to train the downstream classification part.
 About 5k images (labelled) to be used for testing/evaluating the final downstream-ed model.
 And, lastly the remaining data (labels removed) to train the MAE itself without any labels (about 300k+ images).
+There were also a few thousands of random dog pictures included in this last set.

 ### MAE Training